-If you want know about Planning of electrical installation or Concept of earthing system or Introduction of electricity production or Placement of equipment in building or Layout of substation please click the link above.
+If you want to know about the planning of electrical installation or placement of electric equipment in building or layout of substation in building, please click the link.

 - Electricity is a flow of electrons around a circuit.

 2) Importance of electricity

 - Electrical energy (Electricity) has become an essential thing just like food, clothes, air & shelter for us in all walks of our life for various personal comforts (like illumination, fans, air coolers, air conditioners, refrigerators, mixers, grinders, heaters, electric iron, micro wave ovens, toasters, induction heaters, electric cookers etc.), for entertainment ( like computers, TVs, play stations, music players etc.), for various industrial & agricultural functionaries (like pumps, motors, generators, various drives & other machinery) Motive applications like Electric trains, bikes, cars etc.

 Electrical energy is the most popular form of energy.
 We require it in many ways:

 - Thermal form-heating application

 - High Efficiency

 - Better Controllability

 - Increasing reliability